ganeshb15/forest-visualization/README.md

 ## Installation

-You can install the `forest-visualizer` [forest-visualization](https://pypi.org/project/forest-visualization/0.1.3/) package directly from PyPI:
+You can install the  [forest-visualization](https://pypi.org/project/forest-visualization/0.1.3/) package directly from PyPI:

 ```bash
 pip install forest-visualization==0.1.3